 Messi’s influence on Argentina is evident, and his presence is often considered essential.
-With the intention of building rhythm ahead of the World Cup debut, the number 10 will feature at Auburn’s stadium.
+With the intention of building rhythm ahead of the World Cup debut, the number 10 is expected to log minutes at Auburn’s stadium.

 What ailments are affecting Messi?

-Having fully shaken off the left hamstring overload that had kept him on the cautious side, Lionel Messi is back to full fitness and training at 100%.
-The minor muscular discomfort is now safely behind him, clearing the way for the Argentine captain to rejoin the action without any restrictions and lead the squad at full strength.
+Having shaken off a left hamstring overload sustained in his last Inter Miami game before the World Cup break, Messi is back to full fitness and training at 100%.
+The minor muscular discomfort is now safely behind him, clearing the way for the Argentine captain to rejoin the action before the big tournament.

 Lionel Messi #10 participates during a team Argentina training session.